Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Ensure you check back regularly for updates, announcements, and development progress!

-As we prepare for release, a group of human testers will be engaged to gather feedback on gameplay and identify any bugs.
-This feedback is crucial for enhancing gameplay and fixing any identified issues prior to the final release.
+As we prepare for release, we will engage a group of human testers to gather feedback on gameplay and identify any bugs.
+This feedback will be crucial for gathering insights to enhance gameplay and fix any identified issues before the final release.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.